Changes in these challenging times

 The service of Evensong held at St John's on 8th July, our first service back in church, is now available on Youtube at https://www.youtube.com/watch?v=qlmEgLzlRos

 The simple form of service that can be found at https://www.youtube.com/watch?v=6e3kgVa4uqM is one that we would encourage folk who would normally come to our regular communion services to use - others may also find it helpful.

 It's a form of what is known as Ante-Communion, that is the same shape as the service of Holy Communion but without the taking of bread and wine, the consecration and act of communion.

 Feel free to use all or part of it as you find most helpful and feel free to share the link with others, or even share with others you know by arranging a time at which you will each individually use the same prayers in your different locations - the technically adventurous might even do this using Skype, Zoom or other social software.

 Our church offers a traditional setting for weddings, baptisms and funerals.
-For the moment no baptisms are being planned, weddings are being postponed, and funerals are challenging as few if any can attend.
+For the moment few baptisms are being planned, many weddings are being postponed, and funerals are challenging as few if any can attend.

 Prayers that may be used when unable to attend a funeral can be downloaded here.

 Our downloadable weekly pew sheet details this week's services, forthcoming events and notices along with readings for the Sunday service.

 Lunches at St John's are postponed until further notice.

 Next bible study: